 The field configured to store the subnetwork name attribute for hierarchical domain networks can be viewed on the Network Properties dialog box for the utility network in the Domain Network section under the Tiers subsection; refer to the Subnetwork Field Name column for each tier.

 Domain networks with partitioned tier definitions are sequential, and features can participate in more than one subnetwork.
 For example, a subnetwork controller can participate in multiple tiers, acting as the terminus of one tier and the controller for another.
 Only one subnetwork name field is defined for partitioned systems.
 The name of the field is system provided and named Subnetwork name.
 It is added to every feature in a domain network when the first tier is defined.
 Subsequent tiers do not create additional fields.

 Supported subnetwork name

 In addition to participating in a subnetwork, network features can serve as containers or structures that help support other features through associations.
-The supported subnetwork name attribute helps to track the subnetwork name for supporting features.
-The supported subnetwork name is updated for supporting network features when updating the subnetwork.
+The Supported subnetwork name attribute helps to track the subnetwork name for supporting features.
+The Supported subnetwork name is updated with the subnetwork that the container or structure feature supports when updating the subnetwork.